-This strategy was developed for investors who want to hold a portfolio of large capitalisation companies that pay a high dividend yield.
+This portfolio was developed for investors who want to hold a portfolio of large capitalisation companies that pay a high dividend yield.
 From this portfolio of stocks we expect to receive a steady dividend stream that is an attractive percentage of the original investment amount.
+Based on the popular US portfolio, ‘The Dogs of the Dow’, this portfolio invests in ten high dividend-yielding stocks contained within the ASX 50 index.
+It is adjusted on an ‘as-needed’ basis, based on a monthly check, to ensure we continue to hold the optimal portfolio.

-The strategy invests in listed ASX equities that fall within the S&P/ASX 50 index.
+The portfolio invests in listed ASX equities that fall within the S&P/ASX 50 index.
 The investment premise is to identify the highest yielding stocks in the investment universe and hold them until their share prices grow enough to bring the dividend yield back down to the average level.
-The benefit of this strategy is that during times of underperformance, investors continue to be paid a healthy level of dividend income.
-The main risk to this strategy is that dividends are cut.
+The benefit of this portfolio is that during times of underperformance, investors continue to be paid a healthy level of dividend income, while the main risk is that dividends are cut.

-The ASX Blue Chip strategy has been developed and tested by simulating the investment performance over historical stock price data.
-This allows us to gather performance data based on how this strategy would have performed if we had run them during these prior time periods.
+The ASX Blue Chip portfolio has been developed and tested by simulating the investment performance over historical stock price data.
+This allows us to gather performance data based on how this portfolio would have performed if we had run them during these prior time periods.
 The statistics in the table below summarise the results of this testing and compare them to the ASX 50.

 |Construction||Ten of the highest dividend yielding stocks in the S&P/ASX 50 index||Free-float-adjusted market cap weighted, comprising 50 of the largest ASX stocks|